FADL285/LINUX-BASICS-FOR-HACKERS-Book/README.md

 ---
 # Chapter #9

-> This chapter will give you some essential file system management skills, showing you how to compress and archive files to keep your system clean.
+> This chapter will teach you how to compress and archive files to keep your system clean.

 <br />